andycroll/andycroll.com/_posts/2014-04-13-the-new-homes-of-five-simple-steps-books.markdown

 The website died with it, so should you want to buy these fonts of knowledge where should you go?

-Authors are doing a variety of things with their books, some are freeing the content, some liking with distributors, some (like me) are selling them direct.
+Authors are doing a variety of things with their books, some are freeing the content, some linking with distributors, some (like me) are selling them direct.

 Here's the list.